Four 200-level courses, at least three of which must have a laboratory.

 Students interested in the biological sciences may consider declaring a major in Biochemistry, Bioinformatics, Environmental Science or Neuroscience, and should meet with the designated program coordinators to discuss the program of interest.

 Students planning a career in medicine, dentistry, veterinary or other health professions should consult a health professions advisor early in the first year in order to plan a suitable program.
 Medical schools require a minimum of two semesters of biology, two semesters of physics, two semesters of mathematics, four semesters of chemistry and two semesters of English.
-The MCATs include material from anatomy, microbiology, physiology and genetics.
-Therefore, those 200-level courses are recommended.
+The MCATs include material from physiology, microbiology, genetics, cell biology and biochemistry as well as other biological topics.
+Therefore, some 200-level course preparation is recommended.

 Also see information on Wheaton’s pre-med advising.
 For more information on pre-med advising contact Dean Alex Trayford in the Filene Center for Academic Advising and Career Services.